Affordable housing challenge puts local control issue in the spotlight

 To address the problem, Kemp has proposed $35.7 million in the amended fiscal 2023 budget to create a rural workforce housing fund.
 If the governor’s budget recommendation is approved, those funds would be reallocated from existing spending items.

-The program would be focused on helping local governments finance the infrastructure needed for building new housing developments, said Sam Nunn, commissioner of the state Department of Community Affairs (DCA).
+The program would be focused on helping local governments finance the infrastructure needed for building new housing developments, said Christopher Nunn, commissioner of the state Department of Community Affairs (DCA).

 “We look forward to launching Georgia's program, which will leverage [DCA] subject matter expertise in infrastructure to partner with local governments as well as developers,” Nunn said.